-2.2.14 Following the opening of the new Whitgift School off North End, in 1871, designed by AW Blomfield.
-The character of North End began to change dramatically in the 1880s from a predominantly residential avenue of villas and short terraces to a busy shopping street, served by omnibuses and after 1903, trams.
+2.2.14 A new Whitgift School, off North End (see photo on p.17), was designed by A.W.
+Blomfield and opened in 1871.
+The character of North End began to change dramatically in the 1880s from a predominantly residential avenue of villas and short terraces to a busy shopping street.
+It was originally served by omnibuses and, after 1901, electric trams passed through North End and the High Street on the route between Norbury and Purley.

 2.2.15 Two large high end department stores, Kennards (later Debenhams) and Allders were constructed on North End.
 Kennards (established in 1853) was located opposite the Whitgift Almshouses.
-Allders (established 1862) was next to the Almshouses and built in stages. facing onto North End, and George Street.
-The Elizabethan schoolhouse and headmaster's house attached to the Whitqift School were demolished around 1899 to make way for Allders' George Street store, the facade of which survives today (see photo on p.35).
+Allders (established 1862) was next to the Almshouses and built in stages, facing onto North End, and George Street.
+The Elizabethan schoolhouse and headmaster's house attached to the Whitgift School were demolished around 1899 to make way for Allders' George Street store, the facade of which survives today (see photos on pp.38 and 51).
 Allders on North End was completely remodelled in 1926 with a colonnaded frontage (see photo on p.35).

-2.2.16 By the 1880s the overcrowded market area (seen on map 7) was a cause of concern for health and living standards.
-After Croydon attained Corporation status in 1883 it established a High Street Improvement Committee with the aim of widening the High Street for traffic, but this ambition grew to greater redevelopment plans for the area.
-The Croydon Improvement Act in July 1890 enabled the Corporation to purchase land compulsorily in the market area.
-The redevelopment included an almost entirely new frontage to the west side of the High Street with the Grants complex (1895) as its centrepiece.
-Of the older buildings on Crown Hill only
+2.2.16 By the 1880s the overcrowded market area (seen on Map 7) was a cause of concern for health and living standards.
+After Croydon attained Corporation status in 1883 it established a High Street Improvement Committee with the aim of widening the High Street for traffic, but